PragmaticFlow/NBomber.Docs/docs/nbomber-studio/getting-started.md

     .Run();
 ```

-*You can find the complete example by this [link](https://github.com/PragmaticFlow/NBomber/tree/dev/examples/Demo/NBomber_Studio).*
+*You can find the complete example at this [link](https://github.com/PragmaticFlow/NBomber/tree/dev/examples/Demo/NBomber_Studio).*

 After starting the scenario, you should see one active session appear.
 NBomber Studio automatically detects real-time data updates and refreshes the screen accordingly.